landont168/stockle/README.md

 - refactoring stock history into separete endpoint - use history id stored in stock resource to fetch at /api/history:id instead of storing huge amounts of data into stock redux store
 - making chartjs work (hover design, render animation, disable animation upon updating state and re-rendering app)
 - setting up docker compose to containerize backend + frontend - and then figuring out how to still enable local development with the api proxying
+- adding small features has been really annoying bc i tend need to lift some state components up and pass a bunch of props or change the logic of how things worked (ex. account menu + notis)

 ### todo:

-- add notifications (ex. successful/unsuccessful login, successful/unsuccessful signup)
-- dockerize app (run python script, build frontend, etc)
+- dockerize app and deploy with aws? (run python script in venv, build frontend, etc)
 - eventually make app responsive with css? (dont wanna do this tbh)
+- refactor app (clean up code and comments + console logs)